new to pilates? start here.

 class levels

-At Winter Park Pilates, we teach to the bodies of the 5-6 participants in front of us in every class.
-This inclusive approach makes our group classes the right choice for anyone looking to improve their overall fitness and body awareness in a supportive environment.
+At Winter Park Pilates, we teach to the individuals in each class - groups of 6 - so every session is tailored to the needs of those present.
+This inclusive approach makes our group classes a great fit for anyone looking to improve fitness and body awareness in a supportive, encouraging environment.

 Winter Park Pilates Reformer Class - Orlando, FL